mdpiper/dakota-experiments/experiments/hydrotrend-dace-1/README.md

 * The value of `N_s` was chosen to be one tenth the number of points used in the 40 x 30 gridded parameter study used in the **hydrotrend-ps-2** experiment.
+* Set ranges of `T` and `P` to avoid NaN returns, which give scipy.interpolate.griddata difficulties.
 * A seed value of 5 was chosen.
 The same seed should give same output.